 All CSN businesses undergo corruption risk assessments as part of our corporate Compliance Program, which currently covers all domestic operations.
 The assessment process is aligned with Decree No. 11.129/2022 and addresses several criteria, including senior management commitment, codes of conduct, integrity policies, regular training, risk management, internal controls, whistleblower channels, and disciplinary actions.
 Key risks identified include fraud in public procurement and government contracts, dealings with government agencies (such as taxes, inspections, and licensing), and failure to detect and correct irregularities.
 While no critical weaknesses were found, improvement opportunities were identified and began to be implemented in 2024, with further action scheduled for 2025 and 2026.
+In 2024, there were no confirmed cases of corruption in the Company's operations.

 CBS Previdência-CSN's pension fund-is excluded from this evaluation as it has its own compliance program.
 Corruption risk assessments for CSN's international operations are planned for 2025.
-However, these operations are already subject to CSN Group's Code of Conduct and policies, as well as relevant regulations such as the Sarbanes-Oxley Act (SOX) and Germany's statutory accounting principles in the case of SWT.
+However, these operations are already subject to CSN Group's Code of Conduct and policies, as well as relevant regulations-such as the Sarbanes-Oxley Act (SOX) and Germany's statutory accounting principles in the case of SWT.
 Executive officers in these operations are responsible for maintaining internal controls to ensure financial statements are free from material misstatement, whether by fraud or error.